-We will request digital photos of the building and the access to the building.
+We will request digital photos of the building and the access to the building from the road.
 We will need to know the total width at the sheds widest point (roof eave to roof eave) and total height at the sheds highest point.
-The shed needs to be empty and we need clear access to the shed at the time of the move.
-If you want any kind of animal shelter moved, like a floorless horse barn, it needs to be CLEANED of animal feces/mud on the interior and a few feet around the exterior perimeter so we can jack it up and load it without issue.
+The shed needs to be empty and we need clear access to the shed and around the shed at the time of the move.
+If you want any kind of animal shelter moved, like a floorless horse barn, it needs to be CLEANED of animal feces/muck on the interior and a few feet around the exterior perimeter so we can jack it up and load it without issue.
 Any building we move must be in reasonably good condition and sound for travel.
 No severely rotting floors, walls, roofs.
-If we pick up an old building and it falls apart…you will still owe us the move fee.
+If we pick up an old building and it falls apart in any way…you will still owe us the move fee for our time.

 We do not accept credit cards for shed moves.
-The total balance must be paid at the time the shed is loaded at the first location; NO EXCEPTIONS!
+The total amount due must be paid at the time we arrive to move the shed at the first location; NO EXCEPTIONS!

-Please inquire for a quote.
+Please inquire for a written estimate.
 We will ask you these questions;

 - Can you email photos of the shed in question as well as some access photos to: firstname.lastname@example.org ?